This preschool number maze is a blast!

-When you create ONE zig zag at a time, you have the ability to watch your maze come together more strategically.
+When you create one zig-zag at a time, you can watch your maze come together more strategically.

-Remember, if you do have a verticle space, they are building those muscles to help improve gross motor skills.
+Remember, if you have a verticle space, they build those muscles to help improve gross motor skills.

-*Numbers are not the same as the ones we used (I tried) but here is something similar.
+*Numbers are not the same as the ones we used but below is something similar.